 The skeptical blogger may have been onto something.
 In spite of the flurry of press Whisson received for his invention, he apparently never got any financial backing to bring his idea to fruition.
 The website related to his patented invention, MAX WATER at “waterunlimited.com” essentially goes nowhere and doesn’t provide any useful information.
 However, there is a wiki site (PESwiki.com) that offers some additional insight on Whisson’s patents and provides a listing of 2007 news reports on his windmill idea.4

 Another water-from-air technology which made US headlines in 2006 is called AquaMagic.
 Jonathan Wright and David Richards developed “a machine that filters air, condenses the moisture in it, purifies the water and then dispenses it from a spigot on the side” of a trailer.
-5 Their intention was to “help first responders and emergency personnel get the hydration they need to do their jobs” at large-scale events, such as Hurricane Katrina.6 The inventors toured 183 cities within the hurricane zone of the United States and also went to South Africa to see if there machine would work well in that environment.7
+5 Their intention was to “help first responders and emergency personnel get the hydration they need to do their jobs” at large-scale events, such as Hurricane Katrina.6 The inventors toured 183 cities within the hurricane zone of the United States and also went to South Africa to see if their machine would work well in that environment.7

-The AquaMagic machine is pricey with machines staring at $35,000.
+The AquaMagic machine is pricey with machines starting at $35,000.
 While they can produce about 120 gallons (1,000 16 oz bottles) of water per day, they use 50 gallons of diesel fuel during the process, making this technology less sustainable than Whisson’s Windmill which solely relies on wind power.8 Scientists and Public Health professionals pointed out that while the AquaMagic machine does have merit, “there are cheaper and easier ways to provide large-scale water purification if cleanliness is the main issue.”9

 A broader online review of water-from-air technology shows very few viable options.
 Most of the designs referenced on the web went to non-functioning websites or broken links.
 The assumption being these ideas never got any traction.
 (See “The Conscious Media Network” referencing designs by airwatercorp.com, vapaire.com, globalrainbox.com and others.10)